mbloch/mapshaper/docs/gallery/index.html.md

 # Gallery

 A collection of example maps made with Mapshaper.
-Each tile links to a full write-up with the recipe, the source data, and a one-click link to open the finished snapshot in the [web app](/).
+Each tile links to its own page with the recipe, the source data, and a link to open the finished map in the [web app](/).

 <div class="gallery-grid">
   <a class="gallery-tile" href="/docs/examples/globe.html">